adnan8002/Google-Accounts-Warmup-bot-with-Multilogin-Proxies/README.md

  ## Prerequisites
 * Multilogin automation plan
-* Residential or mobile quality proxies
+* Residential or mobile proxies
 * Python
 * Selenium
 * I would suggest an external RDP but you can run this bot on your local machine too.